mm5631/live_object_detection/README.md

-# Live object detection using MobileNetSSD with OpenCV
+## Live object detection using MobileNetSSD
 This script uses OpenCV's DNN library to load weights from a MobileNet SSD tensorflow model.
 The classes available are from the COCO dataset.